Where should you travel in 2025?

 Day 2: Waterfalls, hot springs and hiking (oh, my!)

-- This Day in a Glimpse: Kirkjufellsfoss Waterfall, Reykjadalur Hot Spring Thermal River hike and the colorful Kerið Crater at sunset
+• Day 2 Overview: Kirkjufellsfoss Waterfall, Reykjadalur Hot Spring Thermal River hike and the colorful Kerið Crater at sunset

 Kirkjufellsfoss Waterfall